stanfordstuckey/Classwork/README.md

-# VeryFirstRepos
+# Stanford Classwork Repository

-Just a test repository to become familiar with GitHub
+This is a repository created to story my classwork I do during my graduate studies from various different classes.